pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 - Go to office hours.
 - Engage with the course material before, during, and after lecture.
 - Let yourself get stuck.. then get unstuck.
 - If you're *really* stuck, don't look up the answer (especially on a homework, thats cheating).
-Often times is helpful to step away from a problem or even sleep on it.
+Often times it is helpful to step away from a problem or even sleep on it.

 ### **Readings**